Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 		- Implementing a federation protocol, such as Security Assertion Markup Language (SAML), is the most effective approach for achieving a seamless user login experience for both internal employees and external partners.
 		- SAML allows for the secure exchange of authentication and authorization data between different organizations, enabling users to log in using their own organization's credentials while accessing resources and applications from other federated organizations without the need for separate accounts.
 		- It simplifies identity management and enhances user experience while maintaining centralized control.
-		-  XML based data format used for SSO on web browsers.
+		-   based data format used for SSO on web browsers.
 		- Ex: Two websites host by two different organizations, the organizations trust each other, and use SAML as a federated identity management system.
 		- Authenticate with one website and don't have to authenticate with the other.
 0\(Google, Facebook)
 		- SAML is an XML-based standard for exchanging authentication and authorization data between parties.
 It's focused more on Single Sign-On (SSO)